nachocaru/xaprb.com/content/blog/2008-12-08-high-performance-mysql-in-your-language.md

 *   Spanish
 *   Czech

 Some of them were sold quite a while ago, and some are more recent.
 Portuguese was the first.
-I'm looking forward to learning all these languages (except for Spanish, which I already sort of know) so I can read the book in them&#8230; in my copious spare time!
+I'm looking forward to learning all these languages (except for Spanish, which I already sort of know) so I can read the book in them... in my copious spare time!

  [1]: http://www.oreilly.com/
  [2]: http://www.amazon.com/dp/0596101716?tag=xaprb-20